 It took a while, however.
 It wasn’t until the late 1970s that the publishing firm I worked for could obtain sales figures from the warehouse via a dial-up modem attached to a telephone line, which was a slow and highly unreliable process, and once again I was allowed nowhere near it.
 More years went by, and I started my own publishing company.
-Towards the end of the 1980s some of our authors were writing on Amstrad computers with green lettering on black screens (no graphics), saving their writing on floppy disks and expecting us to be pleased about receiving these as submissions.
-A decent-sized novel could occupy three or four disks and we had no computer to sort out the damn things, so people quickly acquired daisy-wheel printers and sent us stuff that we could actually read.
+Towards the end of the 1980s some of our authors were writing on Amstrad computers with green lettering on black screens (no graphics), saving their writing onto floppy disks and expecting us to be pleased about receiving these state-of-the-art submissions.
+A decent-sized novel could occupy three or four disks and we had no computer to sort out the damn things, so people quickly acquired daisywheel printers and sent us stuff that we could actually read.
 We saw no reason to get one of these crappy computers or printers for ourselves.

 I didn’t acquire my own computer until 1995 when, feeling I ought to be learning about these new-fangled things I enrolled on a basic computing course, which I got for free being theoretically unemployed at the time.
 Windows 95 was hot news at the time, and while it was ok for processing text its graphics capabilities were pretty well non-existent.
 The course was fun, though.
 Most of the other students were college-leavers trying to get a first foothold in the job market, and some of them were female.
-They all watched Friends, in which Monica was just embarking on an affair with Richard played by Tom Selleck, an older man with a moustache, which seemed to give some of them the idea that getting to know an older man might be a neat idea.
+They all watched Friends, in which Monica was just embarking on an affair with Richard, played by Tom Selleck, an older man with a moustache, which seemed to give some of them the idea that getting to know an older man might be a neat idea.

 I recently posted some photos of myself on my Facebook page and was surprised at the number of Likes they got.
 The pictures showed me playing my saxophone — or pretending to play it — in 1963 shortly after I’d acquired the thing from a family friend.
 I’m somewhat diffident about posting pictures of myself, but people do seem to be interested in these things and I may post more.